This guide was originally written and published in 2020 and has been updated. Some dishes and products may have changed since.

 264 Main St, Lincoln, NH 03251 / Website

 If you’re craving something less fancy and more casual, head to Black Mountain Burger.
 We started with a few cocktails like their heavily salted rimmed margarita with cranberry and homemade sour mix.
 Our eyes might’ve been hungrier than our stomachs because we definitely had some leftovers after ordering their burger loaded with mushrooms and Swiss, chili cheese fries because they’re known for their chili, meatloaf, and their corn chowder.
-The chili cheese fries were my absolute favorite dish.
+The chili cheese fries was our absolute favorite dish.
 The chili was super flavorful and there was plenty of gooey melted cheese on top.
 The meatloaf had great flavor and was covered in a brown demi glaze sauce with mushrooms.
 The burger was cooked perfectly!
 If you love American bar food, this place will definitely satisfy your taste.